The Trail to Oregon!: Act I

 The show begins with the father greeting the audience and introducing his wife, teenage daughter, seven-year-old son, and father-in-law (known as grandpa).
-Father leads the audience in choosing the name of each character. ("Gone To Oregon").
+The father leads the audience in choosing the name of each character. ("Gone To Oregon").
 In the filmed show on YouTube the father is named Jack Bauer, the mother is named Slippery When Wet, the grandpa is named Titty Mitty, the son is named Craphole and the daughter is named Mouthface.
 Father tries to convince the kids that the journey to Oregon will be fun and educational, while Mother passive-aggressively points out that Father burned down their farm.
 The journey begins in Independence, Missouri, and the family walks through the town, receiving honest but depressing advice from the townspeople ("Independence!").
 They decide to go down to the general store to buy only bullets (their reasoning being that as a family of farmers, they don't need any food).

 Daughter is approached by a stranger named McDoon.
 As they flirt, he warns her about the famous outlaws The Bandit King and Cletus Jones.
 Upon hearing his name, Cletus appears and inadvertently reveals McDoon is the Bandit King.
 Mother arrives and scares McDoon away, much to the dismay of Daughter.
 As the women leave, McDoon vows revenge.
 In the meantime, the general store manager has swindled Father into purchasing a wagon in terrible condition for an outrageous price, along with a deformed ox.